Adrian-Benavente/grill/README.md

 ### Attention

 To reduce the bundle size, icons are not enabled by default.
 If you still want them you'll have to go to scss/base/base-dir.scss, uncomment the line that has the icons import and compile again.
 Don't forget to include the `icons` folder in your project.

-### Implicit grid

-- If you don't use any breakpoint at all, for example `<div class="grid cols-2"></div>`, it'll assume 2 columns for all screen sizes.
-- If you include a class without an explicit breakpoint and another which does have it, the first one will apply for any screen size below the one indicated by the first breakpoint it encounters.
-For example `<div class="grid cols-2 cols-6-lg"></div>`, the grid will have 2 columns until 1280px and 6 columns starting from that resolution.
-- Because the default number of columns and rows is 1, if you only use the breakpoint declarations it'll assume 1 column/row until the first given breakpoint.
-For example `<div class="grid cols-6-lg"></div>` will have 1 column until 1280px and then it'll have 6 columns.

 **Have Grill saved your day?
 I'd be thankful if you [buy me a coffee](https://paypal.me/adrianbenavente).
 If you can't, a star would motivate me.
 I'm also at [Patreon](https://patreon.com/fenavente)**